aspose-cells/Aspose.Cells-Doc-md/english/net/UI-Components/aspose-cells-griddesktop/working-with-cells/applying-styles-on-cells/_index.md

 {{< gist "aspose-cells-gists" "e204d6243cc67d7d255d51c9b85b2c64" "Examples.GridDesktop-CSharp-GridDesktop.Examples-WorkingWithCells-ApplyStyleOnCells-SummingUp.cs" >}}
 ## **Setting Number Formats**
-Aspose.Cells.GridDesktop also provides a strong feature of setting number formats for the values entered into cells.
+Aspose.Cells.GridDesktop also provides kinds of  number formats setting.
 There are 58 built-in number formats offered by Aspose.Cells.GridDesktop.
 To see a complete list of all supported number formats, please refer to [Supported Number Formats.](/cells/net/list-of-supported-number-formats/)

 All built-in number formats are assigned an **Index** number. **For example** the **Index** number of **0.00E+00** number format is **11** .
 To use a built-in number format in any cell, developers can set the NumberFormat property of **Style** object to the **Index** number of that specific number format.
 However,if developers need to have their own custom number format then they can also use Custom property of **Style** object.